Home / SBOM / SBOM Formats, Standards & Requirements

 What is an SBOM Standard?

-To facilitate this widespread adoption of SBOMs, several SBOM standards have been developed to provide a unified structure for both generating SBOMs internally and sharing them upstream with end-users and customers.
+To facilitate this widespread adoption of SBOMs, several SBOM formats have been developed to provide a unified structure for both generating SBOMs internally and sharing them upstream with end-users and customers.
 An SBOM standard is a schema designed to provide a common format for describing the composition of software in a structured way that is consumable by other tools, such as vulnerability scanners.
 CycloneDX and Software Product Data Exchange (SPDX) are the most commonly used standards.

-Common SBOM Standards and Formats
+Standard SBOM Formats

 CycloneDX